NSA, Snowden clash over 2013 internal email release

 "I have raised the complaints not just officially in writing through email to these offices and these individuals but to my supervisors, to my colleagues, in more than one office," Snowden told the network.

-"Many, many of these individuals were shocked by these programmes," Snowden said, adding that he was advised: "If you say something about this, they're going to destroy you."
+"Many, many of these individuals were shocked by these programs," Snowden said, adding that he was advised: "If you say something about this, they're going to destroy you."

 The emails were first released by the office of Democratic Senator Dianne Feinstein, chairwoman of the Senate Intelligence Committee.